MFM Presents… Brief Recess

 And I'm just sort of like plugging away.
 I think about this a lot, right?

-What is going to be my other thing that I do that is helpful?
-Yeah.
+What is going to be my other thing that I do?
+Right.
+That is helpful.

 And I'm now inclined.
 When we talk to Congressman Garcia later, let's ask him.